HISTORY-RELATED ORGANIZATIONS and WEBSITES

-This history section contains information on the founding and growth of the American Association of Avian Pathologists (AAAP) as well as biographical sketches of individuals that have significantly contributed to its development and continuation.
-It also contains historical articles and tributes published in "Avian Diseases".
+This history section provides information on the founding and growth of the American Association of Avian Pathologists (AAAP) as well as compiles biographical sketches of individuals that have significantly contributed to its development and continuation.
+It also shares historical articles and tributes published in "Avian Diseases."
 Information is also provided about our Archive collection.

 The Australian Veterinary History Society is a Special Interest Group of the Australian Veterinary Association.
 All who are interested in any aspect of veterinary history may join AVHS.
 The society holds a meeting each year during the AVA Annual Conference and publishes the "Australian Veterinary History Record" three times a year.